-If an employee is salaried, the wage rate entered would be zero, and salary per week would get an entry.
-If an employee is not salaried, the wage rate would be greater than zero, and salary per week would be zero.
+[BT] If salaried, wage rate entered would be zero, and salary per week would get an entry.
+If not salaried, wage rate would be greater than zero, and salary per week would be zero.

-Conceivably, the payroll data could be handled by using other tables and not entered into the previous table.
-In that scheme, tables would be as shown below (Format: Table name (fields)).
+[BT] Conceivably the payroll data could be handled by using other tables and not put into the previous table.
+In that scheme, tables would be as shown below.
+(Format: Table name (fields)).

-Salaried Employee Data (Employee Number (), Salary Per Week) Hourly Employee Data (Employee Number (), Wage Rate Per Hour)
+Salaried Employee Data (Employee Number (), Salary Per Week)

+Hourly Employee Data (Employee Number (), Wage Rate Per Hour)

-The librarian's data (only) would go into the first table.
+[BT] The librarian's data (only) would go into the first table.
 The hourly employee's data would go into the second table.